RohinPalsule/OSPAN_JSPsych_Practice_Template/README.md

 ### Room Builder File (`static/rooms/`)
 - `room_maker.js`
-  Defines and generates room layouts or environments.
+  Defines functions used in this task.

 ## Checking Your Progress